-Detailed notes on all the works listed in AQA's suggested listening list and covered in the Rhinegold study guide:
+Detailed notes on all the works listed in AQA's suggested listening list and covered in the Rhinegold study guide (updated to include revision made for Sept 2020 following 3 years of use in the classroom):

 -Saint Louis Blues (w/ Bessie Smith)